Wabinab/Xenoblade-Chronicles-3-The-Book/src/03_homecoming_off_seer.md

 (Upon arrival at the colony)

 The flame clock levnis parked in the middle of the colony.
-Around it, rectangular bunker camps, probably with beds, were made of metals.
+Around it, rectangular bunker camps made of metal roofs were set up; they are the barracks.
 Below it from a distance, we saw a cloth tent covering many tables, probably the canteen.
 There were also some barrels of unknown use, to the right of the canteen.
 To its right, another metal bunker structure, the shower.
 It was evening, street-lights holding with very long fluorescent filament stood, itself emanating yellow-orange hue against the yellow-orange light from the setting sun.

 "Ah, made it back at last.
 What a hike!"
 Good old Lanz.